Making your data public

 When first created, records are given a temporary accession number beginning with tmp: instead of urn:mavedb:.

-When the record is ready to be made public, you can click on the padlock icon to “publish” the record.
-Note that when the data is published, several fields (including the target sequence, scores, and counts) will become un-editable.
-Most free-text metadata can still be revised after the dataset becomes public, and changes to these fields are tracked.
+Once the data is published, several fields (including the target, scores, and counts) will become un-editable.
+However, most free-text metadata can still be revised after the dataset becomes public, and changes to these fields are tracked.

 Deprecating score sets